dandrewbarlow/radio/README.md

 This is not the most complex script (rly some eye candy for the command found above), and is designed for terminal users, so I'm not imagining that much can go wrong, and if it does, I'm betting the user can figure it out.
-Feel free to leave an issue if you like this but something's not working for you.
+Feel free to leave an issue if you like this but something's going wrong.
 Trying to keep this simple though.